mthorrell/gbnet/paper/paper.md

 ## Ordinal Regression Example

-Ordinal regression fits a model with a 1-dimensional output, $F(X) \in \mathbb{R}$, that is thresholded at different points to achieve an ordinal classification. [@mccullagh1980regression] introduce a cumulative logit model with thresholds to define a consistent statistical model for ordinal regression. `gbnet.models.ordinal_regression.GBOrd` implements the cumulative logit model.
+Ordinal regression fits a model with a 1-dimensional output, $F(X) \in \mathbb{R}$, that is thresholded at different points to achieve an ordinal classification.
+McCullagh @mccullagh1980regression introduces a cumulative logit model with thresholds to define a consistent statistical model for ordinal regression. `gbnet.models.ordinal_regression.GBOrd` implements the cumulative logit model.
 Specifically `GBOrd` fits threshold parameters $\theta_i \in \mathbb{R}$ and a GBM, $F(X)$, to optimize the likelihood defined by

 $$ P(y <= i | X) = \sigma(\theta_i - F(X)). $$